JayBrown/Application-Launch-Monitor-ALM-/README.md

 * **ALM** runs as a LaunchAgent owned by root; if you `chown` the associated files as `root:wheel` (*see above*), the daemon, its files, and the sqlite database it creates in `/Library/Application\ Support/ALM` are safe against tampering without root escalation.
 * On a modern Mac with fast processors and SSDs, you will only notice a small delay in application launches when dealing with larger bundles, e.g. Electron "apps"; on older Macs the eval scans will take a little longer.
   * Scans of extremely large bundles (more than 5 GB) will take too long even on modern Macs, so **ALM** is currently skipping `codesign` re-evaluation for **Xcode**, if the executable hasn't been modified/updated.
-* The **ALM** database only ever stores the current version of an application; information on previous versions will be overwritten automatically.
+* The **ALM** database only ever stores the current version of an application; information on previous versions will be overwritten automatically; you can look at the contents of the database with tools like **[DB Browser for SQLite](https://sqlitebrowser.org/)**.
 * If you have two copies of the same application on your volume, you might run into **ALM** error prompts; please change one of the two applications' bundle IDs to avoid confusion.
 * Since **ALM** runs as root, it will not use the local user's alert sound, but you can change the global alert sound by executing: `sudo defaults write .GlobalPreferences com.apple.sound.beep.sound /Users/<UserName>/Library/Sounds/<SoundFile>`

 ## Command Line Options
-Remove applications from the ALM whitelist by executing
+Remove or applications from the ALM whitelist by executing either

-* `sudo almonwatch blacklist name <Application Name>`, or
+* `sudo almonwatch [remove | blacklist] name <Application Name>`, or
-* `sudo almonwatch blacklist id <Application Bundle ID>`, or
+* `sudo almonwatch [remove | blacklist] id <Application Bundle ID>`, or
-* `sudo almonwatch blacklist path <Path to Application>`
+* `sudo almonwatch [remove | blacklist] path <Path to Application>`

-Please note that blacklisting does not work with applications that have been auto-whitelisted; they will be auto-whitelisted again at their next launch.
+The `remove` option actually removes the whole database entry, while the `blacklist` option sets the whitelist key to `X`, meaning that any launch of a blacklisted app will be terminated (gracefully with `osascript` first before running the `kill` command as a fallback).
+You cannot re-whitelist a blacklisted application: instead you need to `remove` it and launch it again to re-evaluate.

 ## Uninstall
 * `sudo launchctl unload local.lcars.ALMHelper`